cs-ed/impacts-stevewalston/README.md

 ### Learning Objectives

 Primarily focusing on Inclusion within Computing, students will gain an understanding of how different societal influences/actions affect inclusion.
-Students will gain the perspective to identify and address inclusion by discussing, questioning, comparing, critiquing information and data.
+Students will gain the perspective to identify and address inclusion by discussing, questioning, comparing and critiquing information and data.
 Specifically, students will examine:
   * Diversity in Computing
   * The Benefits of Diversity
   * Methods of Broadening Participation